About the website

-NEWS!
-National Geographic Traveler Magazine's sixth annual “Places Rated” Destination Stewardship survey gave top honors to the fjord Norway region with a score of 85 points.
+National Geographic Traveler Magazine’s sixth annual “Places Rated” Destination Stewardship survey in 2009 gave top honors to the fjord Norway region with a score of 85 points.
 The survey rates the world’s most celebrated travel destinations based on how well they have weathered the pressures of mass tourism and other threats.
-Fjord Norway also ranked first in the magazine's first "Places Rated" survey in 2004.
+Fjord Norway also ranked first in the magazine’s first “Places Rated” survey in 2004.
 Come experience for yourself a place that some have called the most beautiful place on earth.

 Enjoy a close encounter with western Norway’s convoluted coastline, a landscape that has been called the most beautiful on Earth.
 Here towering granite cliffs plunge into deep, twisting fjords that wind their way for as much as a hundred miles into Norway’s rocky core.
 Picturesque villages and farms huddle where the topography permits.
 Stroll to ancient stave churches, and hike to the blue face of glaciers to see how the hand of ice is still at work shaping the Scandinavian landscape.
 Enjoy thrilling walks and hikes to glorious vantage points and isolated summer farms perched high above the fjords.
 Gain a better appreciation for the resiliency of the Norwegians who have over the centuries come to terms with and thrived in this rugged, harsh, and magnificent environment.